Derek-Fox/Arena/README.md

 - **Usage`: `STAT`
 - **Notes**:
     - User must be logged in.
     - Server will respond with `OK` followed by the number of the arena the user is currently in.
-(The lobby is arena 0)

 ### LIST
 - **Description**: List all users currently in the arena.